EJahren/property-based-testing-slides/unit_mutation_pdb.md

 # Lets do something simpler

 > To be a leap year, the year number must be divisible by four – except for
-> years divisble by 100, unless they are also be divisible by 400.
+> years divisible by 100, unless they are also be divisible by 400.

 For more, see Kevlin Henneys talk: https://youtu.be/-WWIeXmm4ec